the-draupnir-project/draupnir-documentation/docs/contributing/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-If you agree to this for your contribution, then all that's needed is to
+If you agree to this for your contribution, then all that's needed is
-include the line in your commit or pull request comment:
+to include the line in your commit or pull request comment:

 ```
 Signed-off-by: Your Name <your@email.example.org>
 ```

-We accept contributions under a legally identifiable name, such as
-your name on government documentation or common-law names (names
-claimed by legitimate usage or repute).
-Unfortunately, we cannot
-accept anonymous contributions at this time.

 Git allows you to add this signoff automatically when using the `-s`
 flag to `git commit`, which uses the name and email set in your